Health libraryBack to health library

 How to help

 If you or someone you know is at risk for suicide, get help right away.
 Seek help from a mental health agency in your community, a therapist or counselor, a doctor, or a suicide-prevention or crisis center.
-The National Suicide Prevention Lifeline (800.273.8255) offers access to trained phone counselors.
+The 988 Suicide & Crisis Lifeline offers access to trained phone counselors.

 If someone seems to be at immediate risk for suicide, he or she must not be left alone.
 Encourage the person to contact his or her doctor or go to the emergency room, or call 911.
 Remove guns, medicines and other means the person could use to take his or her life.